elisacristof/dncs_project/README.md

 ### Configuring the GUI

 ### Commands
-Here there is a list of the commands I used (all preceded by `sudo` because every command has to be executed by the superuser):
+Here there is a list of the commands used in the *.sh scripts* (all preceded by `sudo` because every command has to be executed by the superuser):
 - [**IP FORWARDING**] I enabled the IPv4 forwarding in the router with `sysctl -w net.ipv4.ip_forward=1`;
 - [**IP**] I assigned an IP address to each interface, with the command `ip addr add [ip_address/netmask] dev [interface]` and then I activated that interface with `ip link set dev [interface] up`;